-Problems arising from using commercial staining kits:
+Problems arising from the use of commercial staining kits:

-Chevallet et al: “Silver staining of proteins in polyacrylamide gels“, Nature Protocols, 2006
+Chevallet et al.: “Silver staining of proteins in polyacrylamide gels,” Nature Protocols, 2006

 Rabilloud, T.: “Mechanisms of protein silver staining in polyacrylamide gels: a 10-year synthesis“, Electrophoresis, 1990